TuwaIO/cosmos-playground/examples/nextjs-solana/README.md

-# Pulsar & Cosmos SDK: Next.js + Solana Example
+# Pulsar & Nova: Next.js + Solana Example

 A minimal example demonstrating how to integrate the **Pulsar Transaction Tracking Engine** and **Nova UI Kit** into a Next.js application using the App Directory and Solana.
+Wallet connections are handled by **@wallet-ui/core**.

 This example is part of the [Cosmos Playground](https://github.com/TuwaIO/cosmos-playground) monorepo.